Harvey Logan: Forming his own gang

 The brothers then received employment on a cattle ranch, arranged by their cousin, Bob Lee, near Sand Gulch, Colorado.
 Pinkerton agents trailing Curry gave up his trail briefly.
 Curry, Lonny, Walt Putnam and George Curry formed their own gang around this time.
 Curry temporarily left Colorado, intending to scout good targets for potential robberies.
 On April 15, 1897, Curry was reportedly involved in the killing of Deputy Sheriff William Deane of Powder River, Wyoming, as he and his gang gathered fresh horses on a ranch in the Powder River Basin.
 After this, he returned to Colorado to the ranch where he was working.

 By June 1897, the cowboy job had ended, and Curry ventured north with the rest of the gang.
 They robbed a bank in Belle Fourche, South Dakota, and met resistance outside the bank from the townspeople.
 One of their friends, Tom O'Day, was captured when his horse spooked and ran away without him.
 The others escaped, but while planning a second robbery a posse from the town caught up with them in Fergus County, Montana.
 During a shootout, Curry was shot through the wrist, and his horse was shot from under him, resulting in his capture.
 George Curry and Walt Putnam were also captured.
 All three were held in the Deadwood, South Dakota jail, but only briefly; they overpowered the jailer and escaped.
 They headed back into Montana and robbed two post offices.

 Riding with Butch Cassidy and the Wild Bunch

 During this time Curry began riding with Butch Cassidy's Wild Bunch gang.
 On June 2, 1899, the gang robbed the Union Pacific Railroad Overland Flyer passenger train near Wilcox, Wyoming, a robbery that became famous.
 Many notable lawmen of the day took part in the hunt for the robbers, but they were not captured.

 During one shootout with lawmen following that robbery, Kid Curry and George Curry shot and killed Converse County Sheriff Joe Hazen.
 Tom Horn, a noted killer-for-hire and contract employee of the Pinkerton Agency, obtained information from explosives expert Bill Speck that identified George Curry and Kid Curry as Hazen's murderers, which Horn passed on to Pinkerton detective Charlie Siringo.
 The gang escaped into its hideout at the Hole-in-the-Wall.
-Curry and the Sundance Kid may have used a log cabin, now preserved at Old Trail Town in Cody, Wyoming, as a hideout while planning to rob a bank in Red Lodge, Montana.
-However, they never robbed the Red Lodge bank and the Sundance Kid's participation has never been proven.
-Butch Cassidy, the Sundance Kid, and other desperados met at another cabin (also since brought to Old Trail Town) from the Hole-in-the-Wall country in north-central Wyoming.
-It was built in 1883 by Alexander Ghent.